-Inflation Adjustment Clause - Definition
+Inflation Adjustment Clause - Explained

 If you still have questions or prefer to get help directly from an agent, please submit a request.

 We’ll get back to you as soon as possible.

 - Marketing, Advertising, Sales & PR

 Government, Legal System, Administrative Law, & Constitutional Law Legal Disputes - Civil & Criminal Law Agency Law HR, Employment, Labor, & Discrimination Business Entities, Corporate Governance & Ownership Business Transactions, Antitrust, & Securities Law Real Estate, Personal, & Intellectual Property Commercial Law: Contract, Payments, Security Interests, & Bankruptcy Consumer Protection Insurance & Risk Management Immigration Law Environmental Protection Law Inheritance, Estates, and Trusts

 This is a finance-related clause in a contract.
 It adjusts the relevant payments based upon annual or periodic inflation.

 An inflation clause is generally used to adjust prices or payments due.
 Simple calculations follow an inflation index; whole complex methods follow the combination of several indexes and prices.

 Generally, the baseline date must be set to start measuring the variability at the commencement of the contract.
 The level of complexity of the method is a matter of cost-benefit analysis.